juanmed/Alpha-Challenge-Doc/Test1/wr.md

 The drone now can compute a trajectory that takes it from its current position to the next gate, in the minimum possible time.
 This is the planning challenge as must be done while flying.

+### Trajectory Generation

+As UAV is nonlinear system retrained by nonholonomic constraints(underactuated characteristic) that have 4 inputs and 6 DOF, it would be challenge to generate trajectory for UAV.
+Trajectory needs to be dynamically feasible and satisfy conditions like minimum or maximum speed.
+Also considering nonlinear controller for tracking, time-optimal trajectory should be calculated on board in real-time.

 ### Tracking Control

 If a successful trajectory was computed, the next challenge is to actually fly through that trajectory, or the tracking control challenge.
 This challenge also comes with its own computation challenge.
 At high speeds, aerodynamic effects, propeller flapping, vibration etc are of considerable magnitude and if ignored will lead to bad flying performance.
 The controller needs to compensate for this dynamics in order to track the computed trajectory, or otherwise will end up crashing or missing the next gate.
 This effects are however non-linear and challenges in modeling them and controlling the drone are outstanding.
 Moreover, large linear velocity (>10m/s) and fast rotational dynamics (>200degree/s) imply that the control inputs must be computed at very high speeds.
 Again, having enough on-board computational power and fast algorithms is imperative for success.